dgaydukov/cert-aws/files/sa.md

     "Resource": "arn:aws:s3:::you-bucket-name"
 }
 ```
+You can create policy that allows some action only with MFA, for this you should add mfa condition
 You can assume only 1 role at a time.
 So if you want to assume 2 roles, it would be 2 different set of permissions, you can't make any union operation on them.
 Moreover in cli you can add profiles only for single role.
 If you try to add profile for 2 or more roles like
 ```